brandingbrand/flagship/README.md

 The cli sdk is a command line interface that listens for options that conditionally run executors.

 Plugins are published or local native-specific scripts i.e. iOS and/or Android, that manipulate or generate native code for a specific third-party SDK.
 These plugins are run generically based upon a priority list captured in the _package.json_.

-### Opt-in / Opt-out

-At any time in the phase of your React Native project you can opt-in to using Kernel; opting-in is as easy creating a typesafe configuration file + required plugins and adding the _ios_ and _android_ directories to your _.gitignore_.

-If you are already using Kernel - at any time you can easily opt-out from continuuing using Kernel; opting-out from Kernel is as easy as removing your configuration folder and removing _ios_ and _android_ directories from your _.gitignore_.
-It's written in TypeScript, and currently supports React Native.

 ## Troubleshooting